🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Pick neutral tones to match your camper’s interior for a cohesive look.

-These soft-sided wonders add instant order without taking up precious floor space—IMO, this trick works especially well in compact travel trailers.
+These soft-sided wonders add instant order without taking up precious floor space, and they work especially well in compact travel trailers.
+If your whole rig could use a smarter footprint, these space-saving camper furniture ideas follow the same vertical-thinking mindset.

 3. Add Over-the-Door Racks